All Episodes

 I didn't hear him say that.

-I was in the process of getting in a car shutting a door.
+I was in the process of getting in a car, shutting a door.

-And I didn't hear the kid lie and say he was a dittohead.
+And I didn't hear the kid lie and say he was a ditto head.

-So but anyway, that's that's what it was.
+But anyway, that's what it was.

-It was that just that, just that fast.
+It was just that fast.

-Some people would have hung around and done an interview and then tried to find it.
+As a highly trained broadcast professional, some people would have hung around and done an interview and then tried to find it or gotten a fight with him.

 We love the way you beat people up.

-But I just evening was over.
+But I just, evening was over.

 Get in there and get out.